This is Part 13 of a series that started with Part 1.

 If you specialize in a particular kind of sound, and especially if traditionally musical notes are not really your thing, you may decide you can get away without a complete ADSR envelope.
 Both "ASR" (Attack, Sustain, Release - no decay phase) and "AD" or "AR" envelopes (the volume just goes up and down once triggered without depending on the gate length) are somewhat popular, and because they require fewer controls, it's common to see "quad envelope" modules with four independent generators of this kind in a single module.

 I'm not a big fan of this kind of envelope.
 Some people recommend them, especially to beginners, on the theory that having many envelopes cheap is nice and "you don't really need" the complexity of a true ADSR envelope, but I think that's short-sighted.
 If you don't have a separate decay phase and an arbitrarily controllable sustain length, then you just can't make some kinds of sounds, especially those inspired by traditional acoustic instruments.
 You end up limited to the "bleeps and bloops" some people consider to be a modular cliche.
+With an ASR envelope, everything ends up sounding like an organ; with an AD, everything sounds like percussion.
+The ADSR envelope can do both those things and many other sounds in between.
 It remains, however, that having many envelope generators cheap is nice; AD envelopes work fine as long as you're focused on percussion sounds that don't sustain anyway; and simplified envelopes may be more tolerable in the West Coast tradition where you've got enough other things going on in the oscillator sounds themselves to pick up the slack of the simplified envelope shapes.